Alexon1999/portfolio_server/README.md

 ```

 2. Connect your Github Repository to your Heroku Project
-It will automatically update whenever there is a new code changes
+It will automatically update whenever there is a new code changes on your Github Master Branch.